Our Picks for Face Masks to Buy—and the Latest Rules for Wearing Them

 Several AFAR staffers own these simple but super cute masks from St. Louis–based sustainable swimwear brand Summersalt, and they get unanimous approval.
 The style and fit (catered more to women) make them very versatile—they would be great on a plane or train or around town.
 The inside layer is cotton, and the outer layer is a mix of recycled polyamide and elastane (or what we would call “swimsuit-y” material).
 They are reusable and machine washable and most importantly have adjustable ear loops for an ideal fit.
 For every set sold, Summersalt will donate a mask to a “worthy organization”—and it has asked patrons to suggest groups that could benefit (you can DM the company on Instagram @summersalt with a recommendation).

 The San Francisco–based purveyor of super-soft tees is making masks from two layers of its trademark addictively soft fabric.
 These are the tie-back kind (better as backups than for everyday use) and come with a filter pocket.
 The colors vary.
 They also sell sports masks made from a stretchy, quick-drying fabric and constructed with adjustable over-the-ear loops.
-In addition, Marine Layer offers the option to purchase a set of masks for donation: $25 will result in 10 masks donated.

 In the wake of the coronavirus pandemic, this Vernon, California–based manufacturer of must-have aprons switched production gears to make face masks.
-When you buy a mask, two will be produced—one for you and one that will be donated to a frontline worker.
 These are washable and reusable, nonsurgical cotton masks with a filter insert.
 The ear loops are adjustable, and we can attest that these are extremely durable, versatile, and well-fitting masks.